PADL/FlutterSwift/README.md

 ### Embedded platforms

 The `FlutterDesktopMessenger` actor wraps the API in `flutter_messenger.h`.
 This package will build the Sony eLinux Flutter fork as a submodule, using the Flutter engine included in the artifact bundle in this repository.

+Please note the distinction between Flutter _embeddings_ or _embedders_, which are the platform-specific integration of the Flutter framework with an application, and the _embedded_ use case.

 ## Examples